 The document given to the thesis advisors 3 weeks before the 581/582 seminar should not be a "rough" draft.
 It should be a complete, high quality document ready to provide to the committee.
 The review by the thesis advisor is meant as a final check to ensure that the student has written a clear and cogent document.
 If students want feedback on rough drafts, the drafts should be provided to the advisor much earlier to enable substantial writing improvements far in advance of the document due date.
-The Rice University Center for Written, Oral and Visual Communication is available for writing and presentation feedback; schedule a consultation online (http://cwovc.rice.edu/).
+The Rice University Center for Academic and Professional Communication is available for writing and presentation feedback; schedule a consultation online (https://pwc.rice.edu/center-academic-and-professional-communication).
 In addition, Dr. Mary Purugganan can provide some writing guidance.
 Please contact her well in advance if you would like assistance.